-Meditation & Health: 3 benefits of meditation on the body
+Meditation & Health: 3 Physical Benefits of Meditation

-Meditation is known to have a number of positive effects on health.
+Meditation is known to have several positive effects on health.

 Stimulates the brain